 Provides a brief case study on the management of high activity oil waste using an acid washing process followed by incineration.

-Provides a high-level summary of the problematic waste inventory within the UK nuclear industry as collected in 2016.
+Provides a high-level summary of the problematic waste inventory within the UK nuclear industry.

 Other available resources

 LLWR offers customers a range of services to safely manage their low level waste in accordance with the Waste Hierarchy through the Waste Services Contract; information and resources are available to enable customers to consign waste through the supplier frameworks, including acceptance criteria, forms & templates, as well as customer notices.

 LLWR and the NDA work together to collate comprehensive and up-to-date information covering waste stream inventory, treatment, packaging and disposition data for LLW and ILW.

 Peer Reviews and Peer Assists are undertaken with waste producers to identify good LLW management practices and opportunities for improvement.